CFSS-MACSS/0-reworked-site/content/assignments/3-wrangle-data/index.md

 # PART 1: Tidying messy data

-Tidy the following dataset – first, copy this code and load it.
+Tidy the following dataset – first, copy this code and load it at the top of a file you name `tidying.Rmd` set your output to `md_document`

     drinks <- data.frame(
       ID = c(1, 1, 3, 4, 4),